 2. Organizations that are stuck in the back office closing the books and not implementing technologies or solutions.

 In the first case, the process of technology evolution is adopted easier as the team is open for new solutions, however, the CFO will encounter problems with the second type of organization.

 When it comes to transformation for the old fashioned CFOs, it is important to recognize where the organization is at, take a step back and analyze what has to be clarified.

 For many finance teams, the challenge is to get out of the weeds, understand where they are at and where they want to go.
 For some, it would be rewarding to automate a task, but when processes are siloed, it can be hard to establish a vision and determine steps needed to undergo a transformation that is expected.

 Another challenge finance teams are facing is the system needs themselves.
 Oftentimes, finance teams are frustrated with the amount of time needed to maintain the system or the IT involvement necessary.

 With things moving so fast in the digital age, that depending on what system you're using, there are plenty of events that occur, which can disorient the whole finance organization.
 What we often see is that IT gets affected by that disorder and they have to change everything in the system.
 What eventually happens is, the finance team can't do their job on a current system, so they come back to Excel, where they feel comfortable, to keep the lights on, report the business, and do what they can to keep on track.

 A successful CFO must be adapting to the current changes in technology and the marketplace to adopt systems that empower the current organization to deliver meaningful insights and drive key decisions.
 The CFO is no longer just a counter and report generator, but a key business partner delivering data-driven insights and contributing to the overall business strategy.

 Looking to transform your finance organization?
-Contact Mike at email@example.com to discuss your digital finance transformation goals!
+Contact Ash Jain at firstname.lastname@example.org to discuss your digital finance transformation goals!